 The Politics of Policymaking: Issues in Comparative Politics (PUAF U6100).
 Fall 2018, 2019, 2020, 2021.
 [Syllabus]

-Throughout the semester, we will discuss how issues such as weak state institutions, poverty, political representation and accountability, corruption, and political violence influence policymaking around the globe.
-While the focus of the course is on the developing world, some of the topics we will cover – such as immigration, identity politics, terrorism and violent extremism – have a growing impact in advanced democracies as well.
-By the end of the course, students should have an appreciation for the diversity of issues that influence the policymaking in a range of contexts, and a better understanding of various pressing global policy issues.
+Throughout the semester, we will discuss how issues such as state institutions, corruption, misinformation, and political violence influence policymaking around the globe.
+While the focus of the course is on the developing world, some of the topics we will cover – such as immigration, identity politics, and terrorism – have a growing impact in advanced democracies as well.
+By the end of the course, students should have an appreciation for the diversity of issues that influence policymaking in a range of contexts, and a better understanding of various pressing global policy issues.

 This course has two closely related components.
 The first will provide students with important conceptual foundations on the politics that drive policymaking in a range of contexts.
-The theoretical concepts and analytical tools covered in this course will draw on research from political science and development economics.
+The theoretical concepts and analytical tools we will cover draw heavily on quantitative social science research.
 There are several reasons for that.
 First, the policy issues discussed in class have inspired excellent academic research that has produced important findings for us to discuss.
-Second, by becoming familiar with social science research, students will add an important skill to their toolkit.
-Finally, and relatedly, this will allow us to discuss exciting developments in the frontiers in data science and public policy, and specifically, the way in which big data is likely to shape policymaking in a range of policy areas in the future.
+Second, becoming familiar with quantitative analysis will add an important skill to students’ toolkit.
+Finally, and relatedly, this will allow us to discuss exciting developments in the frontiers in data science and public policy, and specifically, the way in which ‘big data’ is likely to shape policymaking in a range of policy areas in the future.

 In addition to the material covered in the lectures, students will also attend a weekly recitation section.
 Recitation sections will help students develop the skills necessary for policy analysis, and in particular, policy memo writing, as well as exploring additional concepts from the lecture (or related to the lecture) in more detail.
 Recitation sections will often involve discussion of case studies tied to concepts introduced in the lecture.

 Data Science and Public Policy (INAF U6506).
 Spring 2019, 2020, 2021.
 [Syllabus]